-What is required for an information-based control system that goes beyond direct negative feedback loops, then, is a property that is sufficiently independent of the processes of material and energy flow such that it can be varied without disrupting these basic processes (which may themselves be maintained by negative feedback), but still be able to be linked to parts of the mechanism to enable the modulation of their operations.
-Such properties need not involve a template matching system but there are reasons to employ such a system.
-We can appreciate this by considering the role of enzymes in catabolism.
-On some occasions23 Gánti tries to characterize the chemoton without invoking catalysts or enzymes to promote the reactions, but it is ultimately unlikely that a system of uncatalyzed reactions could maintain the flow of matter and energy needed in the chemoton.
+is ultimately unlikely that a system of uncatalyzed reactions could maintain the flow of matter and energy needed in the chemoton.
 If enzymes are to play a role, however, they must be synthesized by the system.
 The method for synthesizing proteins, including enzymes, in actual living cells utilizes a common mechanism (a ribosome) that adds amino acids to a developing string.
-If this mechanism is to produce different enzymes on different occasions (as it must if the result is the set of proteins needed to catalyze a given reaction), a stable information source for specifying the sequence in each protein is required (plus a component for insuring that the right instructions are followed at a given time).
+If this mechanism is to make different enzymes on different occasions (as it must if the result is the set of proteins needed to catalyze a given reaction), a stable information source for specifying the sequence in each protein is required (plus a component for insuring that the right instructions are followed at a given time).
 In living cells, mRNA plays this role.
-Here we see a compelling reason for an informational system - it insures that the system is able to make the needed components so that it is able to function.
-The fact that it also provides the retention component for a process involving variation and selective retention, i.e., natural selection (Lewontin, 1970), is an added plus but not an essential feature of the information-based control system.
+Here we see a compelling reason for an informational system-it insures that the system is able to make the needed components so that it is able to function.
+The fact that it also provides the retention component for a process involving variation and selective retention, that is, natural selection (Lewontin, 1970), is an added plus but not an essential feature of the information-based control system.

 Gánti's chemoton proposal is highly speculative, but it offers an intriguing perspective on the centrality of cyclic organization in biological systems.
 Cycles provide a vehicle through which a set of operations that depend on each other can be maintained even as the overall mechanism performs work.
-When part of the work done involves building a semipermeable membrane, the cycle provides the central resource for a mechanism that can obtain a critical autonomy from its environment.
+When part of the work done involves building a semi-permeable membrane, the cycle provides the central resource for a mechanism that can obtain a critical autonomy from its environment.
 Moreover, when cycles are autocatalytic and produce multiple copies of themselves, cycles provide a way to account for growth and reproduction.
-These features, as we will see, are all critical for providing an adequate answer to vitalists such as Bichat, but to see how they fit into such an account, it will be useful to consider a different theoretical perspective.
+These features, as we will see, are all critical to providing an adequate answer to vitalists such as Bichat, but to see how they fit into such an account, it will be useful to consider a different theoretical perspective.